simgrid/simgrid/docs/source/Tutorial_Model-checking.rst

          $ mclang plusplus.c -o plusplus -g
          Successfully instrumented 4 read operations and 3 writes operations

-Looking at the `source code <https://framagit.org/simgrid/tutorial-model-checking/-/blob/main/philosophers.c>`_, there is a clear race condition between the two threads on the variable ``i``.
+Looking at the `source code <https://framagit.org/simgrid/tutorial-model-checking/-/blob/main/plusplus.c>`_, there is a clear data race condition between the two threads on the variable ``i``.
 This is because incrementing an integer is not an atomic operation, so ``i`` could have the value of ``1`` if the threads compete for its increment.
 But if you run the program, it is very unlikely that you observe any issue, even if you run it 10,000 times in a row.